 Enjoy your trip and Welcome to Vietnam!!!

-Anh Chi almost 6 years ago
+Anh Chi about 6 years ago

 Hi Alan.
 I just spent a month traveling Vietnam and, although seeing war remains wasn't the main focus of my trip, I have a few places I can suggest.
 First off, I will echo the suggestion to visit the War Remnants Museum in Ho Chi Minh City.
 It's absolutely fantastic, especially the third floor exhibit of wartime photography.
 It's probably the only museum I've ever gone back to a second day, and I went back specifically to look at the jaw-dropping photos again.

 Outside of that, the citadel at Hue might be interesting to see in light of the intense fighting that went on there.
 However, evidence of the fighting is minimal and so unless you come with a knowledge of what took place or seek photos demonstrating the action, it's mostly just going to be a ruined palace.
 Still, the major wartime locale that people visit is quite near to Hue in a town called Danang.
 It is the jumping-off point for half-day and full-day tours of the Demilitarized Zone (DMZ).
 I will caution though that I heard it's rather a waste of time, with very little in the way of sites or substance; as a result of those commentaries I didn't go on a DMZ tour, so I can't actually confirm or deny those statements.
 What I can add, though, is that I've heard that you'll reach a spot and the guide will say, "such and such happened in this field" and, unless you know much about that event, it's pretty meaningless.
 The flip side, of course, is that if you do know something about the war, it might be a lot more substantive than the negative reviews make it seem.